Phoenician Expansion during the Iron Age

 Greek Expansion by c 550 BC

-The so-called collapse of the bronze age civilisations in the Middle East between about 1200 BC and 1150 BC, also spelled the end for the Mycenaean civilisation.
+The so-called collapse of the Bronze Age civilisations in the Middle East between about 1200 BC and 1150 BC, also spelled the end for the Mycenaean civilisation.
 Trade and diplomatic relations broke down and many of the Mycenaean palace sites and cities were abandoned.
 The residents of those cities migrated into the surrounding countryside, becoming farmers and stockbreeders.
 There were fewer, smaller, settlements suggesting a drastic fall in population.

-Greek Dark Ages
+The Greek Dark Ages

 Some authors refer to this period, from about 1200 to about 900 BC as the Greek Dark Ages.
-To some extent they are correct in that the use of writing, Linear B as used by the Mycenaeans, declined or stopped so there are no written records of the period.
+To an extent they are correct in that the use of writing, Linear B as used by the Mycenaeans, declined or stopped so there are no written records of the period.
 The language that was to emerge within the Greek sphere, about 800 BC, was based on the Phoenician alphabet with the addition of vowels.
 Monumental building ceased and there was a distinct lack of decoration on ceramics compared to the fabulously decorated vases and craters of the earlier period.
 The pottery of the Protogeometric and Geometric periods is significantly less ornate than Mycenaean pottery.

 Information about the ‘Dark Age’ largely comes from tombs and archaeological excavations.
 The latest research shows that, whilst the situation was gloomy, all was not as dark as first supposed.
 Athens, Thebes and Eleon survived the ‘collapse’, albeit with diminished status and means and recovered early, between 1170 and 1100 BC.
 The recovery is marked by the emergence of the Protogeometric style of pottery.

-Significance of Lefkandi
+The Significance of Lefkandi

 Greek Cities during the Early Iron Age